Ekkehard-Schulze/precision-temperature-logger/firmware_temperature_logger_TMP117/DS3231_Set_Time.ino/README.md

 Arduino firmware to set the time of the DS3231 real time clock
 ============================================================

-Choose one of three alternative methods
+Choose one of three methods:
 -------

 1. To set the clock to the compile time of the script compile and upload the code in the Arduino IDE; the microcontroller then restarts and updates the DS3231 RTC time.
-Using this method, the RTC will be a little (e.g. 1 second) behind the real time.
-Make sure the microcontroller is not started for a second time, this would set a time which is too far behind the real time.
+The RTC will be a little (e.g. 1 second) behind the real time.
+Make sure the microcontroller is not started for a second time with this firmware, this would set a time which is too far behind the real time.

 2. To set a different time than the PC's system time, temporarily change